 This field is in Km (or miles, depending on your location) and is set to a default value.

-The regulations in question here are largely driver work regulations.
-The penalty for viol- ating can be extremely high as reflected by the default value shown in Figure 1-3 below.
+This preference is used in order to primarily create the vehicles in a way that is costumed to the driver break regulations.
 Prerequisites: None.

 Opening Dialog:

-Figure 1-3: Adjusting deadheads to regulation with high default violation penalty
+Figure 1-3: Adjusting deadheads to regulation

 Points to note:

-max_distance_from_depot: This is a break location and only makes sense if break locations are defined
+Max distance from depot: This is the max distance that will be allowed for a deadhead back to the depot.

-required_break: This defaults to the Break length in Drivers: Work Limitations.
+Required break: This defaults to the Break length in Drivers: Work Limitations.
 You may make it longer.

-wndow_length: A sliding interval during which there must be at least one break.
-Leave it at default.
+Window length: A sliding interval during which there must be at least one break.
+This defaults to the Required every in Drivers: Leave it at default.

 This preference may be strict or may be made flexible by assigning a penalty.
 It is best left as flexible with a high penalty as shown.

-This preference is similar to Vehicles: Minimize Vehicle Cruise Preference.
-Here the deadhead distance is used as the homogeneity criterion.
+This preference is similar to Deadheads LimitationMinimize Vehicle Cruise Preference.
+It is used to minimized deadhead Km by preventing the vehicles from preforming trips that are getting too far away from the depot.
+This is done by specifying a deadhead distance factor.

 Prerequisites: None.

 Opening Dialog: